 In the mountains, art offerings include Asheville's River Arts District.
-Here, multiple microbreweries are nestled among an active artist community comprised of more than 180 studios for everything from painting to ironworking.
+Here, multiple microbreweries are nestled among an active community comprised of more than 280 artists working with paint, clay, glass, paper, wood and more.
 The studios are housed in 20-plus factories and historical buildings.

 Just northeast of Asheville is Spruce Pine, where the Market on Oak – a nonprofit benefiting local craftsmen and small businessmen while providing scholarships to high school kids – hosts artisans and farmers who purvey everything from quilts to CDs, all laced with the undeniable local flavor of Appalachia.